 In many cases, no treatment is necessary.
 Over time, the condition may go away on its own.
 Until then, there are some things you can do to help.

 - Avoid stimulating your breasts.

 - Avoid touching your nipples during sexual activity.

-- Don't do breast self-exams more than one time a month.
+- Don’t do breast self-exams more than once a month.

-- What is the likely cause of my galactorrhea?
+- What is the likely cause of my condition?

-- Can I make any changes at home to help relieve my symptoms?
+- Are there any lifestyle changes I can make to help relieve my symptoms?